tomhsiao1260/three-starter/README.md

 });
 ```

+## Contributors

+Thanks [Daniele Tabanella](https://github.com/theRenard) for contributing the Typescript version in [`vite/typescript`](https://github.com/TomHsiao1260/three-starter/tree/vite/typescript) branch to make this repository better.

 ## Notes

 Would be really appreciated if you are willing to give me a star 🎉

-If you have any questions or somewhere I can do better, welcome to send an issue or e-mail to me 🙏
+If you have any questions or somewhere I can do better, welcome to send an issue or e-mail to me.

 e-mail: tomtogo1260@gmail.com